tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.learn.md

         string key to `Tensor` and targets is a `Tensor` that's currently not used (and so can be `None`).
       input_feature_key: Only used if `use_deprecated_input_fn` is false.
-String key into the features dict returned by `input_fn` that corresponds to the raw `Example` strings `Tensor` that the exported model will take as input.
+String key into the features dict returned by `input_fn` that corresponds toa the raw `Example` strings `Tensor` that the exported model will take as input.
       use_deprecated_input_fn: Determines the signature format of `input_fn`.